 Budget 2015 Update: Finance Minister while presenting the Budget 2015 has increased the Service Tax Rate from 12.36% to flat 14%.

-The new Service tax rate would come into effect from a date to be notified by the Central Govt. after the enactment of the Finance Bill 2015.
+The new Service tax rate is not yet applicable.
+It would come into effect from a date to be notified by the Central Govt. after the enactment of the Finance Bill 2015.
+Till that time, the existing rate of 12.36% would be applicable.

 The meaning and applicability of Service Tax has been explained below in simple words for Beginners